IlyaLab/BNMPy/src/Optimizer_README.md

 - `Inhibitors`: Nodes fixed to 0 (comma-separated)
 - `Inhibitors_efficacy`: Efficacy of inhibitors (0-1, comma-separated, optional)
 - `Measured_nodes`: Nodes with experimental measurements OR a formula expression
-- `Measured_values`: Corresponding values (0-1, normalized).
+- `Measured_values`: Corresponding values.
 For formulas, a single value per row is required
+  - Values can be in any range; use the `normalize` parameter for automatic scaling

 See [Examples/files/experiments_example.csv](../Examples/files/experiments_example.csv) for an example file.